NestJS Prisma Global Exception Filter Guide 2026

 export class AppModule {}

-Then apply the pre-built filter in main.ts:
+Apply the pre-built filter in main.ts:

 import { PrismaClientExceptionFilter } from 'nestjs-prisma';